teremterem/django_url_shortener/README.md

                                                             # (replace yourdomain.io with your domain name)
       - ...
 ```
-This will ensure that the short urls that the app produces when url shortening is requested will start with the prefix
+Changing this env var will ensure that the short urls that the app produces when url shortening is requested will start
-you specified.
+with the prefix you specified.
 For ex. `https://yourdomain.io/WBcTkD5`.

 ## Rebuild